-From its home base in Maine, the company mails its catalogs to more than 160 countries.
-It also operates 20 retail and outlet stores in Japan.
-After entering China in 2008, Bean's store count has grown to more than 60 stores there.
+From its home base in Maine, the company mails its catalogs to more than 170 countries.
+It also operates more than 30 retail and outlet stores in roughly a dozen US states (mostly in the Northeast), and nearly 20 stores in Japan.
+After entering China in 2008, Bean's store count has grown to more than 50 stores there.

 Sales and Marketing

 L.L.
 Bean markets its products directly or through B2B sales channels.
 The company markets its products either through its website, or through social media outlets such as Facebook, Twitter, YouTube, Pinterest, Google+, and Instagram.
 In 2013, the company reported that it received over 10.6 million customer contacts, with as much as 128,000 contacts received in a single day.

 The company's fulfillment centers have the capacity to hold more than 10 million units of product and process an average of 50,000 customer orders per day.
 In 2013, the company shipped more than 15 million packages, including 1 million on its busiest week.